smikhalevski/react-corsair/README.md

 ```

 [Create a route](https://smikhalevski.github.io/react-corsair/functions/react_corsair.createRoute.html) that maps
-a URL pathname to a page component:
+a URL pathname to a page component.
+Usually, a route declaration this is the only place where you would meet a pathname:

 ```ts
 import { createRoute } from 'react-corsair';